DataCueCo/datacue-help/docs/shopify/banners.md

 4. Find the "datacue" category and pick "DataCue Banners".

-5. Pick or upload a static banner, and make it link somewhere.
+5. Pick or upload a static banner and make it link somewhere.
 This one will be shown to every visitor.

    ![Uploading a static banner](./images/homepage_banners.png)